nuxeo/nuxeo-resources-compat/README.md

 ## About this module

-Nuxeo Resources Compat provides a compatibility package with web resources (icons, Javascript, ...) that have been removed from the latest release of Nuxeo Platform.
+Nuxeo Resources Compat provides a compatibility package with web resources (icons, Javascript, ...) that have been removed from the latest LTS release of Nuxeo Platform.

 ## About Nuxeo